sahasbhop/fcc-frontend-javascript-calculator/README.md

-This is for learning Front End Development in freeCodeCamp -- [Build a Drum Machine](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-drum-machine)
+This is for learning Front End Development in freeCodeCamp -- [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator)